cerb/cerb.github.io/privacy.md

 If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles, the Principles shall govern.
 To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit <https://www.dataprivacyframework.gov/>.

 ### Jurisdiction

+As a corporate entity, WGM operates exclusively from the United States.
+The entirety of our business operations adhere to the Data Privacy Framework Principles.
+This includes Cerb and Cerb Cloud.

 We are subject to the investigatory and enforcement powers of the United States Federal Trade Commission (FTC).